tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Core_Concepts.md

 AWS Direct Connect is a service that lets you to establish a dedicated private connection between your data center and a VPC.

+### AWS Site-to-Site VPN

+AWS Site-to-Site VPN is a fully-managed service that creates a secure connection between your data center or branch office and your AWS resources using IP Security (IPSec) tunnels.

 #### Internet Gateway vs NAT Gateway